PooriaShahbazi/LocalChatApp/README.md

 # ChatApp
-This is a simple local chat box app written on java
+This is a simple local chat box app written on java.

 # Visual presentation of the app